IIIF/api/metadata_api/metadata_1.1.md

 __Response Content Details__

-The following applies to all of the responses from the server in the XXX API.
+The following applies to all of the responses from the server in the Presentation API.
 For the most part, these are features of the JSON-LD specification that have particular uses within the API.

 Resource descriptions SHOULD be embedded within higher level resources, and MAY also be available via separate requests from URIs linked in the responses.
 These URIs are in the "@id" field for the resource.
 Links to resources may either be given just as the URI if there is no additional information associated with them, or they may be a JSON object with the "@id" field.
 Thus the following two lines are equivalent, however the second should not be used without additional information associated with the resource: